reorg/pg_repack/doc/pg_repack.rst

 ``-T SECS``, ``--wait-timeout=SECS``
     pg_repack needs to take an exclusive lock at the end of the reorganization.
-This setting controls how many seconds pg_repack will wait to acquite this lock.
+This setting controls how many seconds pg_repack will wait to acquire this lock.
 If the lock cannot be taken after this duration, pg_repack will forcibly cancel the conflicting queries.
 If you are using PostgreSQL version 8.4 or newer, pg_repack will fall back to using pg_terminate_backend() to disconnect any remaining backends after